 Contact Maggie Bannon, Program Coordinator, at (910) 962-7200 or email email@example.com.

-Based on the success of other learning communities at UNCW, we feel that adding a community for these types of students will be a very successful initiative.
-The first semester for students in the sciences can very academically challenging as they transition from high school to college level courses; causing many students to feel discouraged, alone in their struggles, and questioning their possible interest area.
-The mission of this learning community is to provide support to these types of students during their first semester.
+The first semester for students in the STEM areas can be very academically challenging as they transition from high school to college level courses; causing many students to feel discouraged, alone in their struggles, and questioning their possible interest area.
+The mission of this learning community is to provide support to these students during their first semester.
 Professors will utilize active and collaborative learning approaches, encouraging students to develop a support system with similarly focused peers.
-Students will develop effective academic strategies to use when studying science as well as other academic courses.
+Students will develop effective academic strategies to use when studying STEM subjects as well as other academic courses.
 There will be out-of-class activities designed to get students more engaged in the learning process and to help them further develop a sense of community with their peers.
 Older students in the same area of interest will serve as peer mentors for each group, giving them a unique student perspective as they transition to college.
 In addition, there will be a speaker series focusing on the following areas:

-- Getting into Graduate School in the Sciences: Preparations Start Freshman Year
+- Getting into Graduate School: Preparations Start Freshman Year

 - Benefits of Obtaining a Secondary Teaching Licensure